proofofexistence/docs/get-started.md

 #### Configuration

-You need to create a config file to input your own configuration
+You need to create a config file to store your own server, BTC wallet and email information.

 ```sh
 cp config/sample-local.yaml config/local-development.yaml